 Note: Members of these organizations are required to provide a membership number or a suitable identifier.

 Required Contents of a Request for Property Information Letter

-- Provide MPAC with a written statement signed by the owner, authorized company signatory, executor of an estate, person with power of attorney authorization, etc. If this request is from a corporation, corporate letterhead must be used.
+- Provide MPAC with a written statement signed by the owner/tenant, authorized company signatory, executor of an estate, person with power of attorney authorization, etc. If this request is from a corporation, corporate letterhead must be used.

 All requests for property information must contain:

 - property address

 - owner name(s)